chocoyo/Pokebot/README.md

-# PokÈNotify
+# Pok√©Notify

-PokÈNotify Is A Discord Bot That Notifies You Of Raids You Have Signed Up For
+Pok√©Notify Is A Discord Bot That Notifies You Of Raids You Have Signed Up For

 ## Download
 Do Not Git Clone This Repo, Grab One Of The Releases

-## Depencies
+## Dependencies

 ### Node.Js